sem-onyalo/hackathon-ideas/README.md

 #### Instructions

-1. Run the track work time app on your video: `python main.py 1 trackworktime/samples/in.mp4`.
+1. Run the app on your video: `python main.py 1 trackworktime/samples/in.mp4`.

 2. Press `p` to pause the video at the point you want to define the work position.